degenerat3/meteor/README.md

 Each client must be slightly adjusted, since there are several global variables that must be configred.
 The compilation can be done automatically with the `clients/build.sh` script (run it, input prompted data, ezwin).
 If you want to do it yourself:
-The only mandatory configuration is the "server" variable, but it is recommended that all of the following are configured (names vary slightly by client):
+The following variables must be configured (names may vary slightly by client):
  - SERV     // the server to call back to (docker host)
  - REGFILE  // The destination file for registration info (obfuscated UUID)
  - OBFSEED  // The seed integer for the registration obfuscation